SaherAbdelaziz/playListProblem/ReadMe.txt

 this is a simple program using python to scaper the playlist of the videos and put thier names in a file and it also need the direction where your downloaded playlist is
 and python would compare between each of them to put the right number before each video

-there is a problem i did not fix as somtimes videos of youtube has an arabic name ,, my code get it first and if did not find it ,, try to find the  english one  ,, this is a bad problem and i did not fix ,, you can help if you want :)